Respondent Divorce Advice Service £199

 - Advise you on the contents and meaning of the divorce petition as a respondent.

-- Complete on your behalf an Acknowledgement of Service form protecting your interests in relation to children and financial matters) and return the form to the court.
+- Complete on your behalf an Acknowledgement of Service form protecting your interests in relation to children and financial matters) and file the form to the court.

 - Advise you when Decree Nisi will be pronounced by the court.

-- Deal with any correspondence with your spouse or their solicitors and the court.
+- Correspondence to your spouse or their solicitors relating to the divorce proceedings.